linkerd/linkerd-inject/README.md

 go get github.com/linkerd/linkerd-inject
 ```

-Inject init container into your yaml and apply (see [example/](example/README.md) for minikube instructions)
+Inject init container into your yaml and apply.
+If you're using minikube, see [example/](example/README.md) for minikube instructions.
+If you're running in OpenShift (SELinux), you'll need to use `-privileged`.

 ```
 kubectl apply -f <(linkerd-inject -f example/hello-world.yml -linkerdPort 4140)
 ```